phetsims/phet-info/doc/core-description-quickstart-guide.md

 - Accessible responses (alerts) for important events or changes in the simulation or for voicing values that are not otherwise available

-Implementing Tier 1 significantly improves a simulation’s accessibility.
+Implementing Core Description significantly improves a simulation’s accessibility.
 This guide outlines the process and introduces the fundamental options and tools for the implementation.
 Refer to the source code documentation for more detailed information.

 ## Overall Process

-The simulation design team provides the content required for Tier 1 Interactive Description in a design document.
+The simulation design team provides the content required for Core Description in a design document.
 This
 includes:

 - A screen summary for each screen (covering the play area, control area, current details, and interaction hint)